 So to answer the question - let's explore whether Coinbase in the US hands over customer trading data to the IRS, or not.

-Yes, Coinbase issues the IRS Form 1099-MISC for rewards and/or fees through Coinbase.com and Coinbase Pro.
+Yes, Coinbase issues the IRS Form 1099-MISC for rewards earned through Coinbase.com and Coinbase Pro.

-1099 forms are used to report any and all income that does not come from an employer.
-This is where cryptocurrency gains and losses should be reported.
+109-MISC forms are used to report any and all miscellaneous income that does not come from an employer, including crypto income.
+You can find out more about 1099-MISC forms here.

 You may receive a 1099-MISC from Coinbase if:

-No. Selected US customer's may receive Form 1099-MISC from Coinbase if they meet certain criteria only.
-International customers - as in - not US taxpaying customers, will not receive Form 1099.
+No. Only selected US customers may receive a 1099-MISC form from Coinbase if they meet certain criteria.
+International customers - as in - not US residents, will not receive a Form 1099.

-The US financial year runs from 1 January to 31 December.
-So Coinbase tax reporting happens between the end of the financial year, and before the filing deadline, which is 15th of April 2022.
+The US financial year runs from 1 January to 31 December, Coinbase tax reporting happens after the end of the financial year and before the filing deadline on April 15.

-Coinbase 1099 forms only describe any income (rewards) and investor has made, and only those generated through the Coinbase platform.
-For traders who user multiple exchanges, the 1099 from Coinbase is not enough to report crypto taxes with.
+Coinbase 1099 forms only describe any income (rewards) an investor has made, and only those generated through the Coinbase platform, so it won't include any capital gains or losses you've made on Coinbase.
+For traders who use multiple exchanges, a 1099 from Coinbase is not enough to report crypto taxes accurately.